Japan's corporate investment rises amid global uncertainty

 Excluding software, capital expenditure rose 1.1% in January-March from the previous quarter on a seasonally-adjusted basis, up for a second straight quarter.
 But it slowed from the previous quarter’s 3.9% gain.

-The data will be used to calculate revised gross domestic product figures due on June 10.
+Some economists said the data, which will be used to calculate revised gross domestic product figures due on June 10, suggested a downward revision to the first-quarter GDP growth.

 A preliminary estimate out last month showed Japan’s economy grew at an annualized 2.1% in the first quarter as imports fell faster than exports, while business and household spending slipped in a sign of weak domestic demand.

+“Inventory and public works will likely be revised down while capex will be largely unchanged,” said Toru Suehiro, senior market economist at Mizuho Securities.

+“Revised GDP will confirm declines in private consumption and capex — the key gauges of domestic demand — flagging the risk of Japan falling into a recession.”

-A downward revision could fuel speculation that Prime Minister Shinzo Abe may again postpone a twice-delayed sales tax hike scheduled for October, although the premier has repeatedly vowed to go ahead with the hike barring a big economic shock.
+Downward revision to GDP figures could fuel speculation that Prime Minister Shinzo Abe may postpone an already twice-delayed sales tax hike scheduled for October, although the premier has repeatedly vowed to go ahead, barring a big economic shock.

-Capital expenditure has been a bright spot in the world’s third-largest economy, as companies refurbish their old equipment and boost investment in automation and labor-saving technology to cope with labor shortages in an aging society.
+Capital expenditure has been a bright spot in the world’s third-largest economy, as companies refurbish old equipment and boost investment in automation and labor-saving technology to cope with labor shortages in an ageing society.

 However, business investment has recently shown some signs of slowdown as the intensifying Sino-U.S. trade war and slowing external demand hit global trade and supply chains, hurting Japan’s export-reliant economy.